How CO2 Can Help Create Your Own Carbonated Beverage

 Make Your Own Carbonated Water

-The first thing that comes to everyone’s mind when it comes to making your own soda is Sodastream.
-This little gadget has a mini CO2 tank.
-You put cold water in the water reservoir, push the button and presto that carbonates the water (or sparkling water).
+The first thing that comes to everyone’s mind when it comes to making soda are DIY soda makers you can buy at your local supermarket.
+Those gadgets have a mini CO2 tank.
+You put cold water in the water reservoir, push the button, and presto, that carbonates the water (or sparkling water).
 After that, you would add concentrated soda mix, and BAM!
 Instant soda!
 A delicious way to quickly make your own soda or sparkling water.
 The only downside to this is that you can’t control the pressure level in the CO2 bottle itself.
 It’s locked to a set pressure and it’s a bit low.
 Because of this, the taste of the soda is a bit modest compared to other familiar sodas today.
 The amount of pressure in the carbon dioxide itself can have a major impact on the taste of your soda.

 If you want to make your own soda (maybe because your business requires it or because it could be a fun experiment), you will need your very own CO2 tank.
 A 20 lb CO2 tank can easily last you months or even a year (depending on the amount of liquid volume).
 To control the pressure, a CO2 tank regulator will be needed.
 For dispensing the CO2 to the water, you’ll want to get a carbonation cap and a ball-lock gas line assembly.